 However, the high street, commercial version of fitness is very far removed from the refined methods we employ to help people move better, develop real world strength and add to their wellness bank account.
 You won’t find machines for targeting each and every muscle but rather, a system that allows the body to move and develop as it was intended.
-Machines are a convenience for big gym owners but are a poor choice to optimise ourselves as well functioning and able human beings.
+Machines are a great convenience for big gym owners and have their place but are a poor choice to optimise ourselves as well functioning, able and useful human beings.

 - Crawling, Walking, Running, Climbing

 - Pushing and pulling activities

 - Precision, ‘fine tuning’ activities that involve all of the above